 Runs for 100 minutes and covers up to 2,000 feet on a full battery.
 Optimized for hardwood and tile.
 Features 8 cleaning modes.
 Sensors avoid falls and obstacles.
 Excels at removing dust, hair, and spills.

 Doesn't offer a deep scrubbing, so you'll need to go over areas with stubborn stains manually.

 Sleek and powerful, this model is also slightly lower on the price spectrum, and users say it offers a good value for the money.
-It is praised for cleaning well overall, and does best on hardwood and other hard surfaces.
+It's praised for cleaning well overall, and it does best on hardwood and other hard surfaces.

 Some issues with short battery life and occasional problems with the unit malfunctioning after months of use.